-The review of the final 77 articles provided several examples of impacts on patient outcomes and corresponding measures due to interoperability based interventions.
+The review of the final 77 articles provided several examples of impacts on patient outcomes and corresponding measures due to interoperability-based interventions.
 The findings of the environmental scan have been categorized into the four key domains and summarized below.
-Tables for each domain have been created listing potential measure concepts that would benefit from increased interoperability.
-The listing of these concepts assisted in NQF in identifying existing measures that could be evaluated to determine their sensitivity to interoperability as well as identifying where measure gaps exist.
+Based on these domains, Table 2 lists potential measure concepts that would benefit from increased interoperability.
+Listing these concepts assisted NQF in identifying existing measures that could be evaluated to determine their sensitivity to interoperability as well as identifying where measure gaps exist.